 The Glass Is Half Full activists and programmes are provocative and politically charged, we take pleasure in overcoming injustice(s) through performance, popular education and movement building.
 We have programmes and activists all over Europe and are fast becoming one of the most reliable action-orientated networks of performers, activists, pranksters, educators, singers, dancers and acrobats committed to upping the anti for social, environmental and racial justice.

 Dan Glass is the networker for The Glass Is Half Full.
-Dan is an award-winning activist, performer and writer, using music, performance and protest to catalyse love, soul, revolution and justice in communities confronting injustice.
+Dan is an award-winning activist, mentor, performer and writer, using music, performance and protest to catalyse love, soul, revolution and justice in communities confronting injustice.
 Dan is an educator from the Training for Transformation (TfT) methodologies that are born out of the Anti-Apartheid movement.
 To collaborate or request an information pack please email firstname.lastname@example.org and to be added to the mailing list please sign up here!

 – GaydarRadio Heroes Awards for Gay Rights activism